 - Turn the water supply back on.
-Wait for the toilet tank to fill completely then check that the toilet flushes correctly.
+Wait for the toilet tank to fill completely then check to make sure that the toilet flushes correctly.
 Make sure that the new flush valve seal sits snugly on the tank opening.
-You can often hear if the seal is leaking which occurs if the flush valve seal is not positioned evenly in the groove all the way around the tower.
+You can often hear if the seal is leaking, which can occur if the flush valve seal is not positioned evenly in the groove all around the tower.